vedant251105/Python-project/README.md

 # Python-project
-These are the project task which I have completed in my intership
+These is simple Calculator which is made using python